Snowflake-Labs/sfquickstarts/site/sfguides/src/soda/soda.md

        api_key_id:
        api_key_secret:
     ```
-3. In a browser, navigate to [cloud.soda.io/signup](https://cloud.soda.io/signup) to create a new Soda account.
+3. In a browser, navigate to [cloud.soda.io/signup](https://cloud.soda.io/signup?utm_source=snowflake+quickstart) to create a new Soda account.
 If you already have a Soda account, log in.
 4. In your platform account, navigate to **your avatar** > **Profile**, then access the **API keys** tab.
 Click the plus icon to generate a new set of API keys.
 ![create-api-keys](assets/create-api-keys.png)
 - Copy the value for **API Key ID**, then paste it into the `configuration.yml` as the value for `api_key_id`.
 - Copy the value for **API Key Secret**, then paste it into the `configuration.yml` as the value for `api_key_secret`.
 - Enter the value for `host` according to the region your Soda platform account uses: `cloud.soda.io` for EU region; `cloud.us.soda.io` for USA region.
 5. Save the `configuration.yml` file and close the API modal in your Soda account.
-6. From the command-line, in the virtual environment in the `soda_sip` directory, run the following command to test Soda’s connection to your data source, replacing the value of `my_datasource_name` with the name of your data source.
+6. From the command-line, in the virtual environment in the `soda_sip` directory, run the following command to test Soda’s connection to Snowflake, replacing the value of `my_datasource_name` with the name of your Snowflake data source.
     ```shell
     soda test-connection -d my_datasource_name -c configuration.yml
     ```